nautobot/nautobot-plugin-ssot-infoblox/README.md

 # Nautobot SSoT Infoblox

-Using the [Nautobot SSoT](https://github.com/nautobot/nautobot-plugin-ssot) framework, the SSoT plugin for Infoblox allows for synchronizing source of IP network and VLAN data between [Infoblox](https://infoblox.com/) and [Nautobot](https://github.com/nautobot/nautobot).
+Using the [Nautobot SSoT](https://github.com/nautobot/nautobot-plugin-ssot) framework, the SSoT plugin for Infoblox allows for synchronizing of IP network and VLAN data between [Infoblox](https://infoblox.com/) and [Nautobot](https://github.com/nautobot/nautobot).

 ## Installation